-If you are considering or have filed a chapter 7 bankruptcy, then you will want to visit our Chapter 7 page for more information.
-The balance of this page pertains to the role of a chapter 13 bankruptcy trustee.
+If you are considering, or have already filed a Chapter 7 bankruptcy, then you will want to visit our Chapter 7 page for more information.
+The balance of this page pertains to the role of a Chapter 13 bankruptcy Trustee.

 Chapter 13 Bankruptcy Trustee Requirements

 About 30 days after you file a bankruptcy, you will be required to meet with the Chapter 13 Trustee and his staff.
 If you live in Portland, Beaverton, Lake Oswego or any of the other cities surrounding the Portland Metropolitan areas, and you file a Chapter 13 bankruptcy the meeting with the Chapter 13 trustee will be held here in the offices of Wayne Godare.

 If you live in Salem or Wilsonville or Woodburn, then your hearing will be with Naliko Markel here.
 At this hearing the Chapter 13 Bankruptcy Trustee will ask you questions about the papers you filed.
 You and your attorney should be well prepared to discuss these issues and defend any information you submitted to the Court.

 Generally speaking, the Chapter 13 Trustee will review all the bankruptcy papers you filed to make sure they meet the legal requirements of the Bankruptcy Code.
 He will also review in detail the Chapter 13 Plan of Repayment to make sure that it satisfies the requirements of the law.
 Aside from these general duties, there are four more specific topics that a Trustee will look closely at in your Chapter 13 bankruptcy case.